 Portability – 10

-Being only slightly longer than a standard cigarette (and a bit longer still for XL models), DynaVap products are extremely portable, and can be easily tucked away for situations where discretion is important.
+DynaVap products are extremely portable, easily tucked away for situations where discretion is important.
+They are only slightly longer than a standard cigarette (and a bit longer still for XL models).
 The light bodies on the OmniVap Titanium and carbon fiber models specifically make them extremely versatile, allowing them to comfortably rest behind the user’s ear (once they’ve cooled down, of course).
 It’s hard to imagine a more portable vape.
 Though having to carry or improvise an external heating source may be a mark against DynaVap portability for some users, we found this a small price to pay for the product’s other virtues.

 Appearance – 10

 In a market that is saturated with boxy electronic brick vapes, the DynaVap line has a refreshingly simple aesthetic.
-You’d be hard pressed to find a more attractive vape on the market.
+You’d be hard-pressed to find a more attractive little vape on the market.